Fenja/word-progressor/README.md

 ## Capacitor

-Build with `g build --prod` to create dist directory.
+Build with `ng build --prod` to create dist directory.

 `npx cap run android` to run on emulator or device, `npx cap open android` to open android studio.